arduino/docs-content/content/hardware/08.kits/maker/iot-bundle/tutorials/plant-communicator/content.md

  }
 }
 int get_average_moisture() {
- int tempValue = 0; /* variable to temporarly store moisture value */
+ int tempValue = 0; /* variable to temporarily store moisture value */
  /* make an average of 10 values to be more accurate */
  for (int a = 0; a < 10; a++) {
  tempValue += analogRead(moisturePin);